File Small Claims Online

 What is small claims court?

-In the context of small claims court, both the plaintiff, who starts the case, and the defendant, who the case is brought touching, present their respective arguments and evidence directly to a judge.
-The judge then interprets these submissions into legal terms and issues a decision consequently.
+In the context of small claims court, both parties, the plaintiff and the defendant, present their respective arguments and evidence directly to a judge.
+The judge then interprets these submissions into legal terms and issues a decision.

-The individual who initiates the case is known as the plaintiff, while the individual start battered by the claim is stated to as the Small Claim Defendant.
+The individual who initiates the small claims case is known as the plaintiff, while the individual who is battered by the claim is referred to as the Small Claims Defendant.
 These individuals may also be named claimants or parties.
 Typically, disputes are limited to a financial limit of $5,000, although normal persons (individuals) might be qualified to file claims of up to $10,000.

-The types of claims that can find solutions within the limits of the Small Claims Court are:
+The types of small claims cases that can be found solutions within the limits of the Small Claims Court are:

 - The individual must possess mental competence.
 If an individual is below 18 years old and lacks legal emancipation, or has been formally deemed mentally incapacitated by a court, representation by a legal guardian is obligatory.